-Care also needs to be taken in not overstating the importance of archaeology in providing evidence for Jesus.
+Care also needs to be taken not to overstate the importance of archaeology in providing evidence for Jesus.
 I think it's fair to say that, to date, archaeology has not provided definitive proof that Jesus is the Son of God.